SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-kubernetes-metrics.md

 - `Prometheus Node Exporter` configured with `kube-prometheus-stack.prometheus-node-exporter.prometheus.monitor`

 If you want to forward additional metric from one of these services, you need to edit the corresponding Service Monitor definition.
 Service
-Monitor tells Prometheus which metrics it should take from the service.
+Monitor tells the OpenTelemetry Collector which metrics it should take from the service.

 ## Example